-(Updated Dec.
-19: I have now tested positive for antibodies five times and negative twice.)
+(Originally posted April 2020; updated August 2021: I have now tested positive for antibodies eight times and negative twice.)

 I was tested via the antibody (serological) test program run by New York State on Saturday, April 25, at the Co-op City pop-up site in The Bronx.
 These tests use a bit of blood to check for presence of antibodies to coronavirus, which demonstrate that you have been exposed.

 The state called me Thursday evening, April 30, to say that I tested positive.
 Several people I know who were there with me at the testing site tested negative.

 What this means: Well, we don’t know.
 Am I immune?
 Not clear.
 Read more below.

 I had hip replacement surgery at Montefiore New Rochelle Hospital on Friday, March 13.
 The surgery had been scheduled since mid-February to repair bone-on-bone damage from arthritis.
 The surgeon is a well-known and much-praised Westchester professional.

 While the idea of New Rochelle surgery in March seemed dicey, as the coronavirus spent time in the world, he and his team assured me that they have a “special wing” at the hospital — and indeed their operating suite and recovery ward are shared with a bariatric group — meaning that they are separate from the main hospital and therefore “clean.”